Three-dimensional receptivity of hypersonic sharp and blunt cones to free-stream planar waves using hierarchical

 This agrees very well with the predictions from computing the response to direct forcing.
 The boundary layer is receptive first to slow acoustic waves, followed by vortical waves.
 Fast acoustic and entropy waves are not selected for $D_1$, but occur in sub-optimal forcing directions.
 Furthermore, the optimal angle for slow acoustic waves in the free-stream is a distribution of waves from $\psi = 0 \text{--} \ang{45}$ with a peak at $\psi = \ang{10}$, which is exactly the worst case angle observed in the single wave forcing results.
 This verifies that I/O analysis is capturing relevant and understood receptivity mechanisms: this boundary layer is most receptive to slow acoustic waves at angle of incidence $\psi = \ang{10}$.

 The direct response corresponding the $D_1$ is shown in Figure \jwnresolved{\ref{fig:sharp_cone_responses}(b).} The outermost surface shows contours of free-stream pressure corresponding the the physical realization of the $D_1$ input distribution.
 The slices downstream show the activation and growth of the Mack 2\ts{nd} mode instability.
 Profiles of Chu energy along the cone surface as a function of streamwise distance are shown in Figure \jwnresolved{\ref{fig:sharp_data}(d),} along with a fitted N-factor from the LST.
 Profiles are taken along the top and bottom of the cone at $\theta = \ang{0}$ and $\theta = \ang{180}$.
-The response to the optimal forcing is larger along the top of the cone (the leeward side), reaching a maximum amplitude triple that than to profile along the bottom (the windward side).
-This agrees with previous findings on the amplification of Mack mode disturbances on the top and bottom of sharp cones when forced with waves at non-zero incidence angles \cite{Balakumar2011,Balakumar2015}.

-Receptivity coefficients for the $D_1$ forcing are shown in Table \ref{tab:receptivity_D1}.
-The peak amplitude based coefficients are similar, but slightly less than that in the single wave forcing case.
+The response to the optimal forcing is larger along the top of the cone (the leeward side), reaching a maximum amplitude triple that than to profile along the bottom (the windward side). \dac{Receptivity coefficients for the $D_1$ forcing are $C_a = 4.96$ on the leeward side and $C_1 = 1.65$ on the windward side.
+These coefficients are similar, but smaller than those from the single wave forcing case.